fisherra/r4ds_tidyverse/summary/r4ds_data_visualisation.md

 ![](r4ds_data_visualisation_files/figure-markdown_strict/unnamed-chunk-7-1.png)

-Labels are very important for effectively communication within your visualisation.
-Any label can contain mathematical formulas by using the quote( ) function. for more information on this, type ?plotmath into the R console.
+Labels are helpful for properly communicating your visualisation.
+Including these five labels with your plots can help clarify your topic, variables, and sources.

 <br  />

-#### Annotations
+### Annotations

-It can be useful to label major compnents and interesting observations within your visualisation.
-To add annotations to your plot, call the geom\_text( ) function and assigne the aes( label = ) to a variable of interest.
-I don't particularly care for annotating individual observations, as I find it clutters the graphic.
+Annotations are another feature I don't use too often, but I'll include them anyways.
+I think annotating individual observations is a mistake, it clutters the graphic and takes away from the effectiveness of the visualisation.
+Packages like plotly and shiny do a better job of creating interactive graphics if you want individual labels.
+If you, however, insist on creating a ggplot with annotations, these might be useful.

 -   **geom\_text(aes(label = "text here"), vjust = , hjust = )** -
     places a summary annotation within the graphic, according to vjust